OperationSpark/snake-fsd/README.md

 - The snake
 - The apple

+**Which of these components are static and which will be dynamic?**

 The board, score display, and high score display are all static elements that don't move throughout the program while the snake and apple will constantly be changing.